strongloop/strongloop.com2/_posts/2017-09-07-adopt-openapi-spec-oai-meetup.md

 ---
 layout: post
-title: Learn How to Convince Your Team to Adopt the OpenAPI Spec at the Open API Initiative (OAI) Meetup
+title: Learn How to Convince Your Team to Adopt the OpenAPI Spec at the OpenAPI Initiative (OAI) Meetup
 date: 2017-09-07T01:40:15+00:00
 author: Dave Whiteley
 permalink: /strongblog/adopt-openapi-spec-oai-meetup